Why is bird needed?

 How was the bird title list developed?

-Editorial analysis of bird: The Base Inventory of Research Databases began in 2021.
-After deduplicating, normalizing, and removing out-of-scope titles from our initial lists, the bird founding team identified approximately 7,500 unique research database titles.
-The editorial team is continually engaged in discovering new titles; titles that are available but no longer updated; as well as titles that have ceased publication.
+Editorial analysis of bird: Base Inventory of Research Databases began in 2021.
+After deduplicating, normalizing, and removing out-of-scope titles from our initial lists, the bird founding team identified approximately 7,600 unique research database titles.

 The content within bird reflects U.S. academic interests.
 The number of titles by academic disciplines show the popularity of career-focused departments (such as business/economics, engineering, medicine, public health, law, and nursing), as well as the demand for liberal arts and social science materials.